NoleSerrano/Transit-System/README.md

 # Transit-System
-Transit System with GUI and database connectivity.
+Transit System with GUI and database connectivity with JDBC.

 ## Design Specifications
 Use the following tables to design and implement the Transit System using any